Unique-AG/sdk-deploy-template/README.md

 * `max_replicas`: Maximum number of replicas for the container app.
 Default: `1`
 * `location`: Location of the Azure Container Apps environment.
 Default: `switzerlandnorth`
 * `cache_tag`: Tag to use for caching the docker build.
 Default: `dockercache`

+> [!WARNING]
+> There are also two more optional inputs available but they have a cost-aspect and must only be applied after consulting your teams engineer or architect.

+* `cpu`: CPUs to allocate for the container app cores from 0.25 - 2.0, e.g. 0.5.
+Defaults to `0.5`.
+Only available with `Unique-AG/sdk-deploy-action@v2`.
+* `memory`: Required memory from 0.5 - 4.0, will be converted to *Gi and Gi must not be supplied.
+Defaults to `1`(Gi).
+Only available with `Unique-AG/sdk-deploy-action@v2`.

 ### Handling the FQDN for Webhooks